Generic Name: Montelukast Tablets (mon te LOO kast)

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Singulair (montelukast tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Singulair?

 - Tell all of your health care providers that you take Singulair (montelukast tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 - Call your doctor right away if your breathing problems get worse, if your rescue inhaler does not work as well, or if you need to use your rescue inhaler more often.

-- If you take Singulair (montelukast tablets) for asthma or allergy, do not take another dose to prevent exercise-induced breathing problems.
+- If you take Singulair (montelukast tablets) for asthma or allergy, do not take another dose to prevent breathing problems that happen with exercise.

 - If you have asthma and taking aspirin makes it worse, keep avoiding aspirin and NSAIDs while you take Singulair (montelukast tablets).